rahmanhashmi53/AI-DESKTOP-ASSISTANT-USING-PYTHON/README.md

 Configuration

 OpenAI API Key: To use the GPT-3 features, you need an OpenAI API key.
-Create a file named config.py in the root directory of the project and add the following line:
+In the file named config.py in the root directory of the project and add YOUR_OPENAI_API_KEY:

 apikey = 'YOUR_OPENAI_API_KEY'

 Weather API Key: Obtain a Weather API key from WeatherAPI and add it to the relevant part of the code.

 Usage

 To start the AI Desktop Assistant, run:

 python main.py